ebowwa/meta-wearables-dat-ios/DAT_SDK_TECHNICAL_ANALYSIS.md

 ## 3. Conclusion

 The CameraAccess app demonstrates **connectivity**, not high-fidelity streaming.
-It proves the ability to establish a secure data tunnel to the glasses, but the video capability is a "preview" quality stream limited by the physics of Bluetooth Low Energy, not the app's implementation.
+It proves the ability to establish a secure data tunnel to the glasses, but the video capability is valid mostly for "preview" use cases, not high-quality capture.
+The bottleneck is the fundamental physics of the Bluetooth 2.4GHz radio.